ocean-mapping-group/ocean-mapping-group.github.io/omg/deRefract.md

             *   If `depthshift` is active, it modifies `beams[i].observedDepth` using `depthmove[i]` or `depth_multiplier[i]`.
             *   Otherwise (for angle shift), it calculates `orig_angle` from `orig_depth` and `orig_range`.
 It applies `angshift` (from `dangle[i]` or `symangle[i]`) and `roll_offset` to get `real_angle`.
 It then recalculates `real_depth` and `real_range` from this `real_angle` and `slant_range`, updating `beams[i].observedDepth` and `beams[i].acrossTrack`.
 6.  **In-Place Update:** The modified `beams` (with corrected depths and across-track values) are written back to the merged file (or USL-HDCS file) for the current profile.

+## Output Files
+The input merged files are modified in-place.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `ref_coeffs.h`: For refraction coefficient structures and functions.

+## Notes
+This tool offers both a modern (coefficient-based) and a legacy (hack function) approach to correcting bathymetric data for refraction and other systematic biases.
+Due to its empirical nature, careful validation of the applied corrections is essential.
+The tool modifies merged files in place, so backups are recommended.